databhishek/databhishek.github.io/_posts/2015-08-15-revolution.md

 ---
 layout: post
 title: The Revolution
-excerpt: A porm about war, soldiers and revolution.
+excerpt: A poem about war, soldiers and revolution.
 ---
 We were the oppressed.